danfuzz/samizdat/doc/library-guide/Peg.md

 In addition to the original `items*` passed in to this rule, each sub-rule receives the results of all the previous sub-rules as additional `items*`.

+#### `@PegThunk(function).parse(...)`

+Calls the given function, which is expected to return a parser.
+Then calls the so-returned parser, passing it the remaining arguments to this call, returing whatever that call returns (including void).

 #### `@PegTokenSet{types*: null}.parse(...)`

 If there is any input available, checks the type of the first input